janfilips/blockchain-documentation-project/README.md

-# How to build your Blockchain from scratch
+# Build your own Blockchain from scratch

-Blockchain implementation in Python from fucking scratch :)
+Or how to write your own Blockchain implementation in Python from scratch :)

 Understanding Blockchain isn't easy.
 At least it wasn't for me.
 I had to go through number of frustrations due to too few funcional examples of how this technology works.
 And I like learning by doing so if you do the same, allow me to guide you and by the end you will have a functioning Blockchain with a solid idea of how they work.